lacps/lacps.github.io/_posts/2019-02-20-csuf-greenhouse.md

 ### Sales and Trades

-Plants are welcomed to be brought for showing/trading/selling as always but you may be so taken by the greenhouse carnivorous plant collection and see little else.
+Plants are welcome for show or sale, as always.
 The meeting starts and ends on time.